kole/react-example-app/README.md

 A list of some of the non-obvious dependencies and why they were used

--   `transform-class-properties` and `transform-decorators-legacy` are for using Mobx decorators
 -   `root-import` to avoid long relative paths and guard against project structure changes breaking the app (e.g. `../../../`)

 ## Tested Browsers & OS